jordan-mcrae/sanity-next-social-image-generator/README.md

 `imageUrl`: The background image that you want to display on your social image.
 In the above example, it's our "image" field in our Sanity schema\

 ![Example webhook configuration](./docs/images/webhook-config.jpg)
-e) Click the "Save" button at the bottom of the page.
+* Click the "Save" button at the bottom of the page.

 #### 2) Create a Sanity Editor Token
 If your Next.js application does not currently have a Read / Write token in Sanity

-a) In the API tab, scroll down to the bottom of the page and click on "Add API Token"
+* In the API tab, scroll down to the bottom of the page and click on "Add API Token"
-b) Add a name, like "Social Share Image Generation"
+* Add a name, like "Social Share Image Generation"
-c) Select "Editor" under permissions
+* Select "Editor" under permissions
-d) Click "Save"
+* Click "Save"
-e) Copy your token and save it in your Next.js environment variables.
+* Copy your token and save it in your Next.js environment variables.
 You will need this later!

 #### 3) Update your Sanity Schema
 In your Sanity project, add a new field to the document schema that you will be generating social share images for.\

-a) Add the field
+* Add the field
 ```js
 {
   name       : 'shareImage',